GhostlyActive/Ghost-Station/README.md

 # Ghost-Station
-Arduino game console for playing games with the changing of the cartridge
+This Arduino game console is a project that allows you to play classic games by swapping out cartridges, just like the old game consoles of the past.
+The console uses an Arduino board to run games, and it comes with a variety of built-in features like a color display, sound, and joystick controls.